 How does it work for larger orders with combined formats?
 Will Shipping Policies automatically add all the shipping amounts together?

+The first Shipping Policy you create will cover all items in your inventory by default.
 Each Policy must have at least one method that covers ‘All Formats’, values, and ranges.
 This method will enable orders of different formats to be calculated automatically.
 You can find a more in-depth definition of a complete Policy here.

 Default weights offered in Discogs are not totally accurate.